co-cart/cocart-api-reference-docs/source/includes/_changelog.md

 ## Doc Version v2.8 - Plugin Release v2.6 to v2.7 ##

 <aside class="success">
     The whole of the documentation has been re-organized and content has been improved for those who are new to developing with an API.
+That also includes documentation for CoCart Pro.
 </aside>

 ### Doc Version v2.7 - Plugin Release v2.5.1 ###